shayanderson/drone/README.md

 > The `logger()->trace` method is used by the framework for debugging purposes

 #### Log Configuration
-Logging configuration is done in the `index.php` file.
+Logging configuration is done in the `_app/com/xap.bootstrap.php` file.

 To set the global *log level* use:
 ```php